-If you did not deduct a medical expense in the year you paid it because your medical expenses were not more than 7.5% of your AGI, or because you did not itemize deductions, do not include the reimbursement, up to the amount of the expense, in income.
+If you did not deduct a medical expense in the year you paid it because your medical expenses were not more than 10% of your AGI (7.5% of your AGI if either you or your spouse was born before January 2, 1949), or because you did not itemize deductions, do not include the reimbursement, up to the amount of the expense, in income.
 However, if the reimbursement is more than the expense, see What If Your Insurance Reimbursement Is More Than Your Medical Expenses, earlier.

 Example.
-Last year, you had \$500 of medical expenses.
-You cannot deduct the \$500 because it is less than 7.5% of your AGI.
+Last year, you were unmarried, you were born after January 2, 1949, and you had \$500 of medical expenses.
+You cannot deduct the \$500 because it is less than 10% of your AGI.
 If, in a later year, you are reimbursed for any of the \$500 of medical expenses, you do not include that amount in your gross income.